Sebowski1/roadtools/README.md

 > **Warning:** Sometimes the **Turn** tool creates overly dense meshes, which may break intersections.
 > To fix this, dissolve vertices that are too close together with `Ctrl + X`.

+#### Angle Snapping
+The **Angle Snapping** tool lets you create precise road shapes by snapping new segments to a fixed angle relative to the previous road edge.

+- The default snap angle is **5°**.
+- To set a custom angle, enable **Custom** and enter your preferred value.

 ---